 Also, my feet were the foundation to literally every move I made.
 So after two weeks of day and night packing and preparing, my feet were exhausted.
 Yes, the soles of my feet felt sore.
 But to my surprise my toes underwent an unusual amount of gripping — resulting in tired toes and stiff feet.

 Empower Your Transition by Training to Move

 After a few days of this movement mayhem, I decided to incorporate some out of the box techniques in my fitness conditioning practice.
 I guess you could say I started training to move.
 I love a good functional movement practice and since awkward and unconventional movement is part of our human experience, why not practice it?

 Plus, making big life transitions is hard enough without aches, pains and possible injuries that come with getting your stuff from here to there.
 Training to move is one way to bring more ease and personal empowerment to these intense times.

 How about you?
 Making moves soon?
 If you plan on moving homes, or just rearranging furniture, stay tuned for my next post about how to condition your body for awkward moving positions.
-I’ll show you how to employ some of your main muscle movers to safely transition from place to place.
+I’ll show you how to employ some of your main muscle movers to prevent manual handling injuries while moving from place to place.